Paid open-world racing

 This iteration of the wildly popular series is built on 64-bit Windows architecture.
 It requires a minimum of an i3 processor, 8 GB of memory, and a 2 GB graphic card to run.

-This title is built with the intention of producing vivid scenes of ever-changing seasons, no less than 450 mesmerizing vehicles to choose from, and enticing side challenges to keep you engaged.
+This title is built to produce vivid scenes of ever-changing seasons, no less than 450 mesmerizing vehicles to choose from, and enticing side challenges to keep you engaged.

 If you get bored of the dynamic seasons or the gripping graphics, you’re able to find additions like racing ‘The Flying Scotsman,’ a famous steam train in York.